prismatic-io/embedded-workflow-builder-docs/docs/connectors/loop.md

 Breaks out of the current Loop, causing execution to resume after the containing Loop.

-### Loop N Times
+### Repeat X Times

-Loops over the the steps in the loop N times, or until a loop break occurs.
+Loops over the the steps in the loop X times, or until a loop break occurs.

 | Input                | Comments                                              | Default |
 | -------------------- | ----------------------------------------------------- | ------- |
 | Number of Iterations | The number of times to execute the steps in the loop. | 1000    |

-### Loop Over Items
+### Repeat for Each

 Loops over items, applies each step in sequence, and returns a new collection of the results.
 Items must be an Array or Object.